 If you are heeling in plants in containers, you can either leave the plants in the container or take it out.
 If you decide to leave the plants in the containers while they are heeled in, make sure that you do not leave them in the container too long, as they can become root bound if left heeled in for too long.

 The next step in heeling in a plant is to dig a trench that is deep and wide enough to accommodate the roots of the plant.
 In the winter, if possible, dig the trench near a building foundation.
 This will add an extra layer of protection to the plant as the building will let off radiant heat.
 In the summer, dig the trench in a shady area to protect the plants that are being heeled in from the intense sun.

 After you dig the trench, lay the plant in the trench with the plant at an angle so that the canopy is just above the trench and the roots are in the trench.
 Placing the canopy close to the ground allows the plant to get further protection from wind and cold.

-Fill the heeling in trench back in.
+Fill the heeling in trench back in with soil.
 If you are heeling in for the winter, mulch the plant with sawdust, hay or leaves.